maniaplanet/documentation/creation/importer/importer_item.md

 **Note 3** : **Icon** : if you want to see an icon for your item in the editor, you need to provide a icon file.
 Unlike the other files which are explicitly referenced in the item.xml file, the icon file is automatically retrieved and imported.
-The icon mus be a tga 64x64, it must have the same base name than the item.xml file and be placed in a sub folder `icon`.
+The icon must be a tga 64x64, it must have the same base name than the item.xml file and be placed in a sub folder `icon`.
 see sample : `Work/Items/Samples/DynamicObjects/Icon`

 Item.xml file structure